MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/ssmp-low-privilege-monitoring.md

     GO
     ```

-### Using Add Monitoring Wizard
+### Using Monitoring Wizard

-To configure low-privilege agentless monitoring using **Add Monitoring Wizard**, perform the steps provided in the [Configuring Agentless Monitoring Mode](ssmp-monitoring-modes.md#configuring-agentless-monitoring-mode) section, but with the following changes:
+To configure low-privilege agentless monitoring using the monitoring wizard, perform the steps provided in the [Configuring Agentless Monitoring Mode](ssmp-monitoring-modes.md#configuring-agentless-monitoring-mode) section, but with the following changes:

 1. In the **Add Monitoring Wizard** window, click **Add Instances**.